 “Do we live forever?”
 She asked more hopefully.

 “We live to see three hundred winters, but the ones who dwell on the surface, they live but a quarter of that.
-However, they have an immortal soul which will pass from this world and endure when they die.”
+However, they have an immortal soul which will pass from this world, and endure when they die.”

 “What happens to us?”

-“We turn to sea foam and pass into the other realms of this world.”
+“We turn to sea foam, and pass into the other realms of this world.”

 “But that is unfair!”
 The mermaid said quite indignantly.